- Growing Mint Indoors: Essential Tips for Indoor Mint Care - November 21, 2023

-Asian Jasmine is a hardy plant that produces fragrant star-shaped blooms, which are creamy white, and evergreen glossy leaves that turn bronze-red in winters.
+Asian Jasmine is a hardy plant of the Apocynaceae family that produces fragrant star-shaped blooms, which are creamy white, and evergreen glossy leaves that turn bronze-red in winters.

 The plant is also called Trachelospermum Asiaticum and is a favorite among many gardeners due to the vibrance in its foliage and its robust nature.

-Keep reading this article where our experts list out tips and tricks to care for, grow and propagate the plant along with some quick-fix and easy solutions to tackle the most common challenges one may face while growing the plant, so read on.
+Keep reading this article where our experts list out tips and tricks to care for, grow and propagate this Trachelospermum genus plant along with some quick-fix and easy solutions to tackle the most common challenges one may face while growing the plant, so read on.

 - Asian Jasmine Care